CumulusNetworks/docs/content/cumulus-linux-59/Whats-New/_index.md

 - Use Linux and FRR (vtysh) commands instead of NVUE for **all** switch configuration.

 Cumulus Linux 3.7, 4.3, and 4.4 continue to support NCLU.
 For more information, contact your NVIDIA Spectrum platform sales representative.

+### Secure Boot Switch Downgrade

+The SN3700C-S, SN5400, and SN5600 secure boot switch running Cumulus Linux 5.9.3 boots with shim 15.8, which adds entries to the SBAT revocations to prevent the switch from booting shim 15.7 or earlier.

+If you want to downgrade from Cumulus Linux 5.9.3 to Cumulus Linux 5.9.2 or earlier, follow the steps in {{<link url="/Upgrading-Cumulus-Linux/#downgrade-a-secure-boot-switch" text="Downgrade a Secure Boot Switch">}} **before** the downgraded switch boots.